 In horror, I said, “What story?”

 “You know.
 That one about the ancient Pyramids,” my dad said.

 I hadn’t the faintest clue what he was alluding to, and neither did he.
 But when I looked out at the fire-lit faces of the now silent crowd, I knew I’d better come up with something or risk being burned at the stake in that very same fire.
-So I began this long rambling yarn about the discovery of a secret passage into the tomb of the most powerful Pharaoh in all of ancient Egypt.
-Ten minutes later, the mouths of the boys were open, their eyes wide, rapt in the suspense I was unconsciously unfolding with palms you could wash a camel with.
-I finally ended the tale on a hook moment and the crowd went nuts.
+So I began this long rambling yarn about the discovery of a secret passage into the tomb of the most powerful Pharaoh in all of ancient Egypt, since I had recently been fascinated with reading tales from ancient Egypt.
+Ten minutes later, the mouths of the boys were open, their eyes wide, rapt in the suspense I was unconsciously unfolding with sweaty palms you could wash a camel with.
+I finally ended the yarn on a cliff-hanging moment and the crowd went nuts.
 Screaming and complaining, “More, tell us more.
 Don’t stop now.”
 Just like those boys in the movie Stand By Me.

 I never wrote that story, which, by the way, went on to another ten installments over our two-week camp stay in Arizona, but I had an inkling that I’d hit on something I really could do: Tell a captivating story…or at least one that could blow the minds of bored teen boys in a desert wilderness.

 The first full manuscript I ever wrote was a play titled Moose, Why Are There Walnuts in the Medicine Cabinet?
 It was performed at my college theatre and went on to make the community theatre and professional dinner theatre rounds.